yang052513/budget/README.md

 We are currently working on delete option which you could delete the expense that you clicked.
 We are also thinking to add a time frame to track the budget.
 If you have any other suggestions, please contacts us by sbumitting the form on contact page

 ## Change Log
+### v0.0.6 (2019/12/05 16:32)
+- Add a new feature: track length of your budget as you go
+- Fix modal pop up mobile size

 ### v0.0.5 (2019/12/03 21:05)
 - Created feedback page for admin use only